-Finally, it should be noted that, guidance on the subject of the United Nations Targeted Financial Sanctions (TFS) regime, and the related Cabinet Decision No. (74) of 2020 Regarding Terrorism Lists Regulation and Implementation of UN Security Council Resolutions On the Suppression and Combating of Terrorism, Terrorists Financing & Proliferation of Weapons of Mass Destruction, and Related Resolutions is outside of the scope of these Guidelines.
+Finally, it should be noted that, except for a brief high-level overview of some key facts regarding the United Nations Targeted Financial Sanctions (TFS) regime, and the related Cabinet Decision No. (20) of 2019 Regarding Terrorism Lists Regulation and Implementation of UN Security Council Resolutions On the Suppression and Combating of Terrorism, Terrorists Financing & Proliferation of Weapons of Mass Destruction, and Related Resolutions included in Section 10, International Financial Sanctions, detailed guidance on the subject of TFS and other international financial sanctions programmes and restrictive measures which affect FIs is outside of the scope of these Guidelines.
+Due to the significance, complexity and extent of the subject matter, it is more appropriate for this material to be covered in depth in separate guidance materials.